michael-spengler/web-development/README.md

 ## Introducing Ethereum
 [Ethereum](https://ethereum.org/en) is a blockchain based open source platform for decentralized applications.

+## Introducing Brave
+[Brave](https://brave.com) is a web browser with integrated crypto wallet features.

 ## Introducing Smart Contracts
 A "smart contract" is a program that runs on the Ethereum blockchain.